serenafelix/clasp410_sefelix/README.md

 # clasp410_sefelix
 This repository is where I will drop all assignments for CLIMATE410.
-File names are organized as [AssignmentName_SerenaFelix_sefelix_version#].
+File names are organized as [AssignmentName__sefelix_version#].
 If there are multiple files per assignment, an additional descriptor phrase will be added after AssignmentName.